1. What is the mission of the Solar Stewardship Initiative?

 Beyond compliance with law and the non-negotiable respect for human rights, the SSI employs OECD Guidance on leveraging buyer pressure.
 Efforts like the SSI empower product buyers to join together to demonstrate demand for high performing ESG products, supporting a race to the top for ESG standards.

-Does the SSI address reports of forced labour taking place in the solar supply chain?
+12. Does the SSI address reports of forced labour taking place in the solar supply chain?

-Will the results of assessments be published for transparency reasons?
+13. Will the results of assessments be published for transparency reasons?

 Yes, the different levels achieved by certified sites (Bronze, Silver, Gold) will be publicly available on our website.
 The summary of the results from audits will be summarised and posted on the SSI website.
 Sites found to be in breach of human rights or using forced labour, will not be certified at any level.
 There are incentives for sites to improve their level by reassessments that are planned yearly.
 Sites will be given a corrective action plan if they did not receive Gold level certification in the first year.

-What if I suspect that an assessment or certification has been falsified?
+14. What if I suspect that an assessment or certification has been falsified?

 Breaching SSI Assessment Procedure is not tolerated.
 If you have a complaint, we encourage you to follow the SSI Complaints and Appeals process to ensure a fair and thorough resolution.
 Your feedback is crucial in maintaining the integrity and effectiveness of the Solar Stewardship Initiative.

-What is the validity of the SSI certificate?
+15. What is the validity of the SSI certificate?

-Does SSI membership mean that SSI members are certified under the SSI Standards?
+16. Does SSI membership mean that SSI members are certified under the SSI Standards?

-SSI membership does not automatically mean that a member is SSI certified.
-Being an SSI member means that a company has signed the SSI Principles, therefore committing to apply the SSI ESG Standard in its operations and encourage its adoption along its supply chain.
-Admission to SSI membership, by the SSI Board, takes into account the result of a preliminary due diligence check performed by the SSI Secretariat, as described in the SSI Policy of Association.
-The preliminary due diligence check is not a formal certification and does not replace the certification against the SSI Standards.
-It is intended to assess whether the applicant company is applying in good faith, with the expectation that they are seeking to improve their supply chain traceability, and independently certify that their sites meet the SSI Standards.
+Being an SSI member means that a company has signed the SSI Principles, therefore committing to apply the SSI Standards in its operations and encourage its adoption along its supply chain.
+Admission to SSI membership by the SSI Board, requires a preliminary due diligence check performed by the SSI Secretariat, as described in the SSI Policy of Association.
+This due diligence check is not a formal certification and does not replace the certification against the SSI Standards.

-What is the importance of independent third-party assessments?
+17. What is the importance of independent third-party assessments?

 The SSI assurance scheme is based on on-site, independent third-party assessments.
 These are more robust and credible than voluntary disclosures and self-assessments because they assess compliance to standard requirements in an impartial manner.
 Third-party assessments play a crucial role in enhancing consumer trust by providing independent validation.
 Qualified and impartial assessors review policies, procedures and practices at a specific site to determine if they are implemented and effective.
 Interviews with stakeholders and workers also take place and any information received is cross-checked to support assessment conclusions and obtain an accurate picture of the site’s practices.
 Any gaps identified must be addressed by a fixed deadline and regular surveillance assessments take place to verify that the site continues to be in compliance with the requirements in the Standard.

-Can a company exclusively rely on the SSI to fulfil its due diligence obligations?
+18. Can a company exclusively rely on the SSI to fulfil its due diligence obligations?

 No. There is no certification or standard that can substitute a company’s own environmental and human rights due diligence required by the UN Guiding Principles, OECD Guidelines, and EU and national law.